Pilgrimage to Mexico

 Optional: For those who are interested in attending the special event at the Shrine of Guadalupe we will serve an early dinner and transfer you to the Shrine to pay tribute to Our Lady.
 At midnight we will sing the Mexican version of Happy Birthday “Las Mañanitas”, together with thousands of pilgrims coming from all around the world.
 Late return to your hotel.

 Wednesday, December 12 | Mexico City Our Lady of Guadalupe Feast Day and Coyoacan

 Today is a very important day.
-We will make a return to the Shrine of Our Lady of Guadalupe to celebrate HER Feast and to attend the beautiful Mass of Roses at 12pm (concelebration upon request) and join hundreds of pilgrims dressed colorfully and with typical costums, dancing, singing, praying all together, coming from all over Mexico and the world.
-Continue on to Coyoacan.
-Upon arrival enjoy a nice lunch, followed with a visit of the pretty plaza and suburbs of Coyoacan with its Church of St. John the Baptist.
+We will make a return to the Shrine of Our Lady of Guadalupe to celebrate HER Feast and to attend the beautiful Mass of Roses at 12pm (concelebration upon request) and join hundreds of pilgrims dressed colorfully and with typical costumes, dancing, singing, praying all together, coming from all over Mexico and the world.
+Following lunch we will continue on to Coyoacan.
+Upon arrival visit of the pretty plaza and suburbs of Coyoacan with its Church of St. John the Baptist.
 This church was originally constructed as a Dominican Monastery, but then changed to a Franciscan Monastir, where we will view the stunning architecture of seven chapels, as well as an altar piece that dates back to the seventeenth century.
 Free time to stroll around and make sure to taste the famous ice cream of Coyoacan, where during the weekend locals queue up to enjoy a delicious ice cream.
 Return to the hotel dinner and overnight.